broadwayinc/colormangle/README.md

 // returns '#ffffff'(input argument not applied since the output text color is white on blue background)

 new ColorMangle('antiquewhite').textColor({white: 0.5, black: 0.88});
-// returns 'rgba(0, 0, 0, 0.88)' (The opacity is applied on each color cases without knowing which text color output is given)
+// returns 'rgba(0, 0, 0, 0.88)' (The opacity is applied on each color cases)
 ```